NiazUMahmud/DeepSeek-R1/README.md

 https://github.com/user-attachments/assets/cdf4d7cd-5cac-4db4-bc77-61d087c68297

 This project implements a simple Streamlit application that leverages the power of the Ollama LLM (specifically the `deepseek-r1` models) to assist with various conversational task including coding.
+Credit goes to Krish Naik.

 **Key Features:**